sharma1981/liteExchange/README.md

     Go to "build/windows_msvc_command_line" directory
     Execute one of batch files : build_debug.bat or build_release.bat

-**6. Server parameters and running the matching engine:** The engine executable looks for "ome.ini" file.
+## <a name="ServerParams">**6.
+Server parameters and running the matching engine:**

+The engine executable looks for "ome.ini" file.
 Here is the list of things you can set :

         FILE_LOGGING_ENABLED                        enables/disables logging
         CONSOLE_OUTPUT_ENABLED                      enables/disables output to stdout